gperdrizet/bartleby/CAA_artifacts/generation_strategy.md

 Continue the story in a surprising and interesting way.
 It is morning, the sun is rising and it is very quiet.
 The lamps are on and she rearranges them for hours.
-She deals a deck of cards in silence.'
+She deals a deck of cards in silence.

 human_director: She sweeps stage left, ignoring a knock at the door.
 ```